n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 > evolved to have significantly distinct rules for syllable
 > construction, reordering, and shaping.
 >
-> The scripts include Buginese, Balinese, Javanese, Lao, Myanmar,
+> The scripts include Buginese, Balinese, Javanese, Khmer, Lao, Myanmar,
 > Thai, and Tibetan.

 ## Terminology ##